turbotest/HELP/quick-start/installation.md

 1. Input your password and click the green "Confirm password" button.
 1. You will be brought to the Turbo Test page.
 If you see a message saying "Please install turbotest github application on one of your repositories", refresh the page.
 (This will be fixed soon.)

 That's it, you're done.
-You will see all the repos you selected (or all of them) with the text "waiting for first build..." beside them.
+You will see all the repos on which you installed Turbo Test with the text "waiting for first build..." beside them.